Cyrus Avery

-Cyrus Stevens Avery (1871–1963) was a businessperson, oilman, and highway commissioner.
+Cyrus Stevens Avery (1871–1963) was an American businessperson, oilman, and highway commissioner.
 He created the U.S. Route 66 while being a member of the federal board appointed to create the Federal Highway System, then pushed for the establishment of the U.S. Highway 66 Association to pave and promote the highway.
 As such, he is known as the "Father of Route 66".

 Early life and move to Oklahoma

-He was born in Stevensville, Pennsylvania on August 31, 1871.
+He was born in Stevensville, Pennsylvania, on August 31, 1871.
 He and his parents, Alexander James Avery and Ruie Stevens Avery moved to Missouri in 1881.
 In 1890, the family moved to Noel, Missouri, where Cyrus received a certificate to teach in public schools.
 In 1893, he enrolled in William Jewell College in Liberty, Missouri, where he earned a Bachelor of Arts degree in 1897.
 He married Essie McClelland after graduation, then moved to Oklahoma City to be an insurance agent.
 In 1904, he moved to Vinita in Indian Territory, where he expanded into real estate loans and invested in the oil industry, establishing the Avery Oil & Gas Company.
 In 1907, he moved again to Tulsa.
-He bought a farm near Tulsa in 1908, where he raised Holstein and Ayshire cattle, Druoc hogs, Shopshire sheep, and Percheron horses.
+He bought a farm near Tulsa in 1908, where he raised Holstein and Ayrshire cattle, Duroc hogs, Shropshire sheep, and Percheron horses.
 In the following year, he established a 1400 acre farm northeast of Tulsa for diversified agriculture.
 Cyrus had three children with Essie: sons Gordon Avery and Leighton Avery, and daughter Helen Avery Berghell.